JujuAdams/Chatterbox/docs/latest/README.md

 5. Restore your configuration script from the back-up line by line

 !> Because configuration macros might be added or removed between versions, it's important to restore your configuration script carefully.

+## About & Support

+If you'd like to report a bug or suggest a feature, please use the repo's [Issues page](https://github.com/JujuAdams/chatterbox/issues).
+Chatterbox is constantly being maintained and upgraded; bugs are usually addressed within a few days of being reported.

+Chatterbox is supported for all GameMaker export modules, apart from HTML5.
+You might run into edge cases on platforms that I haven't tested; please [report any bugs](https://github.com/JujuAdams/chatterbox/issues) if and when you find them.

 ---